RULES OF ORDER FOR THE COLLEGE OF ARTS AND SCIENCES FACULTY FACULTY COUNCIL (CASFC) AND CAS FACULTY COMMITTEES

 F.3 MEETINGS OF THE CAS FACULTY COUNCIL

 F.3.1 CASFC Meeting Chair The CASFC President shall normally preside at CASFC meetings.
-In the absence of the CASFC President, the CASFC Vice President will preside.
+In the absence of the CASFC Chair, the CASFC Vice Chair will preside.

 F.3.2 Business of the CAS Faculty Council The CAS Faculty Council has the following responsibilities: